jwowillo/greenerthumb/process/flatten/README.md

 # `flatten`

-`flatten` smooths data by keeping a sliding window of 3 instance of a data-type and replacing it with a weighted average of the 3 instances biased towards the middle instance.
+`flatten` smooths data by keeping a sliding window of 3 instances of a data-type and replacing it with a weighted average of the 3 instances biased towards the middle instance.